Would you like to boost your sales this holiday season? In this post, I will share 7 tips that will sell your art online this holiday season.

 Decide on the strategies you will be using and start filling up the calendars.

 Creating a social media calendar will make it easier for you to post your social media posts during busy times.

 I use Thrive Ultimatum to create a banner that showcases my specials and coupon codes.
 You can control where you would like to place the banner and what pages you would like the banner to be displayed.

 Block off some time during the next week or two to schedule all of your social media posts and newsletters.

-Tailwind makes it easy to schedule Pinterest and Instagram images and the best feature Tailwind offers is their powerful analytics which tells you what pins and boards are performing well for you.
+Tailwind makes it easy to schedule Pinterest and Instagram images, and the best feature Tailwind offers is its powerful analytics which tells you what pins and boards are performing well for you.

 For Facebook, I just use Facebook’s scheduling feature.

-A few years ago Facebook frowned on people and businesses using third-party apps for scheduling posts.
-I don’t know if that has changed over the past few years but I find Facebook’s scheduler easy to use so that is what I continue to work with.
+A few years ago, Facebook frowned on people and businesses using third-party apps for scheduling posts.
+I don’t know if that has changed over the past few years, but I find Facebook’s scheduler easy to use, so I continue to work with it.

 You should be able to schedule your newsletters with your email service provider.